Manish Maheshwari: Early life and education

-When he was an infant, his family migrated to Nepal in search of economic opportunities.
-He completed his primary schooling in a local Nepali school in Biratnagar and later attended Modern India School in Kathmandu.
-In the year 1990, when he was 13 years old, there was a political upheaval in Nepal.
-The reigning monarch King Birendra, lifted the ban on pro-democracy political parties after more than a year of nationwide protests.
-This ultimately paved the way for establishing a multi-party democracy in Nepal.
-However, since his family was not ethnically Nepalese and had no voting rights, they had to leave Nepal.
-He completed the rest of his schooling on scholarship at Maheshwari Public School, a community-run school in Jaipur.

-For his undergraduate education, he went to Shri Ram College Commerce at the University of Delhi.
+Maheshwari went to Shri Ram College Commerce at the University of Delhi for undergraduate education.
 There, he served as editor for the college magazine.
 He won the student body elections and served as the president of the History & Political Science Society.
 He has also won the Principal Madan Mohan Medal.

 In 2004, the Wharton School at the University of Pennsylvania accepted him into the two-year full-time MBA program.
-There he was elected Co-President of the Asia Club, one of the largest student-run clubs on campus.
-During the summer break, he volunteered in East Timor under Wharton International Volunteer Program.
-East Timor had recently gained independence in 2002, and the task that lay ahead was that of nation-building.
-There he worked with executives of international organisations such as the United Nations (UN), The United States Agency for International Development (USAID), the Japan International Cooperation Agency (JICA), and local government bodies.
+There he was elected co-president of the Asia Club, one of the largest student-run clubs on campus.
+During the summer break, he volunteered in East Timor under the Wharton International Volunteer Program.
 He graduated with honours while also winning the Shils-Zeidman Award, the highest award for entrepreneurship at Wharton.